, , ,

 Often made from commercially available wire racks on wheels, they can be as simple as a couple of hoops made from PVC tubing supporting lights over seed starting trays with lids and a heat mat or heating pad underneath.

-They are usually very space efficient, only needing a couple to a few square feet and can be tucked away in little-used areas because they provide their own light and heat.
-A spare room, unfinished basement or even a garage will work to start your seeds, as long as the minimum nightly temperature is above 50°F.
+They are usually very space efficient, only needing a couple to a few square feet, and can be tucked away in little-used areas because they provide their own light and heat.
+A spare room, unfinished basement, or even a garage will work to start your seeds, as long as the minimum nightly temperature is above 50°F.

-Who needs a seed starting station
+Who needs a seed starting station?

-A growing station – simply stated – helps you start seeds better and grow stronger transplants.
+A growing station – simply stated -helps you start seeds better and grow stronger transplants.

 It really is that simple.

 Anyone starting their own seeds gains an immediate advantage using a grow station.
 You have complete control over the specific conditions that seeds need to germinate – light, water, and heat.
-This means you provide the perfect environment at the perfect time for faster seed germination, then decrease the moisture and heat while increasing the light to grow stronger seedlings than you’ve ever done before.
+This means you provide the perfect environment at the perfect time for faster seed germination, then decrease the moisture and heat while increasing the light to grow stronger seedlings than ever before.

 Advantages of a seed starting station